ezeamaka2/github-actions-test/README.md

-# github-actions-test
+# github-actions

-this is a CI/CD pipline with Github actions
+This is a CI/CD pipline with Github actions